marmota-app/marmdown/docs/github-flavored-markdown-compatibility.md

 Except **not yet implemented** functionality and known **incompatibilities**:

-* Example 18: Indented code blocks are not yet implemented Markdown input:
+* Example 18: Indented code blocks are not yet implemented;
+  Markdown input:
   ```markdown
       ***